As a small, highly specialised agency, the SFO’s focus is serious or complex financial crime, including bribery and corruption

 - undermined ability of governments to provide high-quality services

 - the price of delivering services increases

 - the competitiveness of the marketplace is reduced as a result of predetermined outcomes of tendering processes

 - trust and confidence in public officials and business leaders is destroyed

 - the social fabric of a society can be destroyed.

-See also our advice on What to watch for and whether your business is at risk of breaching bribery and corruption laws.
+See our advice on What to watch for and whether your business is at risk of breaching bribery and corruption laws.

 Serious financial crime jurisdiction

 Our justification is subject to existing offences under New Zealand Law and extends to:

 How to create a fraud and corruption policy